 Where can you buy Bolivian Rainbow peppers?

-As these chilies serve mainly as ornamental plants your best place to look is your local gardening center, or you can buy Bolivian Rainbow pepper seeds online very easily (Amazon).
-You won’t find these chilies at your local grocer, so you’ll need to grow them yourself for culinary use or look to farmer’s markets.
+As these chilies serve mainly as ornamental plants, your best place to look is your local gardening center, or you can buy Bolivian Rainbow pepper seeds online very easily.
+You won’t find these chilies at your local grocer, so you’ll need to grow them for culinary use or look at farmer’s markets.

-Chilies don’t get more festive than the Bolivian Rainbow pepper, so if you’re looking for the perfect landscaping color-splash you’ve got it right here.
-Add in the surprising spiciness to go with the party-like hues, and it’s a fun chili to cook with too.
+Chilies don’t get more festive than the Bolivian Rainbow pepper, so if you’re looking for the perfect landscaping color splash you’ve got it right here.
+Add in the surprising spiciness to go with the party-like hues, and it’s a fun chili to cook.

 - Colorful Peppers Guide: The Bolivian rainbow pepper is here.
 What else makes the list?

 - Can You Eat Ornamental Peppers?
 Learn about the fact and fiction behind using ornamental chilies as culinary peppers.

 - Ornamental Peppers Guide: Discover the wide variety of ornamental chilies that make incredible edible landscaping.

 Love your descriptions here.
 I know this is an older post, but I just grew some this past summer.
 I agree, though the heat level on mine weren’t 50,000….more like between a jalapeno and a serrano.
 It could be because mine were potted and well watered.
 My colors ranged from green/black/orange/purple/and in the final stages red.
 I absolutely agree with the comments about flavor/taste.
 Just sort of plain moderate hot pepper; unlike the Chile de Agua I grew that hand exciting flavor nuances.
 Beautiful plant, too, but mine were very small….almost like patio table centerpiece small.
 It grew very dense… Read more »